Informed assent: In United States

 William G. Bartholome, MD, drafted the first statement for pediatric participation presented to the original American Academy of Pediatrics (AAP) Committee on Bioethics in 1985.
 The U.S. Food and Drug Administration encourages clinical trials in children in order to ensure the development of safe and effective pediatric medicines.
 According to the relevant Code of Federal Regulations (45 CFR 46, Subpart d), investigators wishing to conduct clinical trials in children in the United States are required to seek the permission of both parents and patients.
 This regulation defines informed assent as "a child's affirmative agreement to participate in research" and stipulates that mere failure to object cannot, without affirmative agreement, be taken as assent.

 However, 45 CFR 46 does not specify an exact age at which informed assent must be obtained.
 Instead, it places responsibility for this determination with hospitals’ own Institutional Review Boards (IRBs).
 Increasingly, many such IRBs are adopting the ‘Rule of Sevens,’ which has formed part of common law for centuries and divides a child’s life into three sections: birth to seven, seven to fourteen, and fourteen to twenty one years old.
 Before 7 years old children are said to lack the cognitive development necessary for autonomous decision-making.
 At age 7 years children are considered able to distinguish right from wrong.
 Adolescents 14 years old and above are legally and socially accountable for their actions.
-Although not law, meaning physician can choose to ignore it, the rule of sevens is recommended by organizations including the American Academy of Pediatrics and in some areas, such as the state of California, has been written into local law.
+Although not law, meaning physician can choose to ignore it, the rule of sevens is recommended by organizations including the American Academy of Pediatrics and adopted in various jurisdictions.